janell-baxter/janell-baxter.github.io/README.md

-# Programming Portfolio Example
+# Example Programming Portfolio
 An example of a portfolio in GitHub, created for coding and programming courses at Columbia College Chicago.
+Use markdown and GitHub's walkthrough to build a portfolio showcasing your work from class.

-## 🐻 Code
+## 🐻 Code Projects
 > 🏅 PROG 102 Code
 >
 > Information would be here
 >

 ### 🖼️Composition Creator
-Creates compositions.
+Creates random compositions using Processing.

 * Loads random images
 * Sets random location, transparency, and tint